GlebRazgar/Worm_Sim/README.md

 - **Functional Validation**: Calcium imaging and electrophysiology data integration
 - **Biomechanical Modeling**: Realistic body dynamics and locomotion patterns

-## 🤝 Contributing

-We welcome contributions!
-Please feel free to:
-- Report bugs and issues
-- Suggest new features
-- Submit pull requests
-- Share experimental data

-## 📄 License

-This project is open source.
-See the LICENSE file for details.

 ---

-*Built with ❤️ for the C. elegans research community*
+*Built with ❤️ from Duality for the future of humanity